JacquesGarre/robot_escape/README.md

 ## Development

- I developed it for fun during 2 week-ends of December 2024 using typescript, vite & threeJS.
+ I developed it for fun during 2 week-ends of December 2024, as a self-challenge, using typescript, vite & threeJS.
+ I wanted to follow 2 rules:
- I challenged myself to apply hexagonal architecture (Though there's still a lot to improve/refactor).
+ - To apply hexagonal architecture (Poorly done yet, a lot can be improved)
+ - To not use an existing game engine for physics/collision

 Please, feel free to contribute, give ideas, improve the code, add features, add your own levels and so on!